-Join the Leonard W. Wood Center for Real Estate Studies for the 2022 UNC Affordable Housing Symposium on Friday, Dec.
-2, 2022 at the Rizzo Center.
-Industry and academic experts will explore how the Triangle can prepare for the future.
+Join the Leonard W. Wood Center for Real Estate Studies for the John A. Mitchener Housing Affordability Symposium on Friday, Dec.
+1, 2023, at the Rizzo Center.
+Industry and academic experts will explore how the U.S. can combat increased housing costs.

 The cost to rent a one-bedroom apartment in Raleigh and Durham jumped 6% in a month as the area continues to attract new residents, according to a WRAL TechWire report.
 Rising prices are an indication of an undersupply in homes for rent or sale, said institute Chief Economist Gerald Cohen, adding that this “suggests that the risks of a significant drop in housing is quite low.”